Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 A major reason why some shy away from shopping in advance is due to the gifts being ‘out of date’ by the time Christmas arrives or not having enough space at home to keep the gifts.

 You can’t just leave them lying around.
 They need proper care.

 Go for an evergreen gift so that there’s no risk of the item looking dated.

 Secondly, you may choose a future delivery date if you have no place to keep the item.

 Many online and offline stores allow buyers to choose a future delivery date.

 This option can turn out to be very useful when you go holiday shopping.

 Finally, ask about the return policy.

-Recycling can be a good way to save money and enjoy Christmas on a budget.
+Recycling can be a good way to lower costs and enjoy Christmas on a budget.

 You cannot recycle everything but some items can be recycled easily including wrapping paper.